We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Herpes simplex antibody tests determine the presence of the HSV-1 or HSV-2 virus.
 A clinician detects these antibodies in the person’s blood or sore sample.

-A positive result means that the person has HSV antibodies or had an outbreak or past infection.
+A positive result means that the person has HSV antibodies from a current infection or has had exposure, an outbreak, or infection.
 A negative result indicates that the person does not have the virus.

 Before ordering a sample collection kit, people should consider the advantages and disadvantages of using at-home herpes tests.
 These include: